Lazy writer wannabe constantly distracted by everything (even writing all of this is an excuse to skip working on my novel, dammit Lelo).

 7/10 - I liked it and it was good.
 The story and/or the animation and direction were good, and I may rewatch it.
 Nothing more to say, it's an actual "Yep, I liked it", but it wasn't more than that.
 It's often a 6/10 that was especially good in a single aspect (for example the animation).

 8/10 - Really good series, I still remember a lot and keep rewatching some parts of it.
 I'm generally pleased and satisfied with an 8/10 show, but I usually hope they were a little more of that.
 I want a lot of my 8/10 to be at least 9/10, but they didn't do enough to earn that vote in my opinion.

 9/10 - The show was great in basically everything I can think of.
 The soundtracks were great, the animation were great, the plot, characters, setting were great, it was just really really enjoyable to watch, and I often rewatch it, either some episodes or the entire series.
 A 9/10 could also be a show I didn't really expect to like and/or was able to surprise me.

-10/10 - All my votes have a huge personal taste component, but I try to be as objective as possible while rating a series.
+10/10 - All my votes have a huge personal taste component, but I try to be as "objective" as possible while rating a series (even tho objectivity in critique doesn't quite exist).
 But that's only for the 1-9 scale.
 The way I give 10/10 to a series is completely subjective and it's probably different from the objective vote I would give to it.
 So, I rate 10/10 shows that may actually be 9/10, 8/10 or even 7/10 in my own objective scale, but that meant something to me on a personal level: those are shows that I constantly rewatch and constantly think about, shows that left something to me, helped me grow as a person or taught me something really important.
 Those are shows that I hated to know were over, but I was also really happy to see complete their own story.